 On a similar note, Mandus's threat to the Machine.

 Mandus: I will rain excrement into your very soul.

 The Engineer, post reveal, can really seem like this, with just how hammy he is sounding, more comical than threatening.

 The Engineer: MORE PIG!
 MORE PIG!

-Shocking Swerve: It seems like the scene after Mandus activates the machine, and The Engineer releases the manpigs onto London to bring about The End of the World as We Know It has been getting this reaction from fans, especially those who were used to the subtly of the game up to this point.
+Shocking Swerve: It seems like the scene after Mandus activates the machine, and The Engineer releases the manpigs onto London to bring about The End of the World as We Know It has been getting this reaction from fans, especially those who were used to the subtlety of the game up to this point.

 Many fans have been outraged by the removal of the sanity effects and the inventory.

-That, coupled with the roughly 3 1/2 hour play-time (barely half of the first) has also led to lower reviews.
+That, coupled with the roughly 3 1/2 hour play-time (barely half of the first), has also led to lower reviews.

 Ugly Cute: The pigmen aren't as deformed as the creatures from the first game, they just look like some kind of vaguely humanoid pig animal.
 Murderous grotesque perversions of nature though they are, they can be seen sitting at a table to eat messily or playing children's toys, which gives them a surprisingly sympathetic child-like innocence.